nicholaswilde/recipes/docs/breads/almost-no-knead-sourdough-bread.md

 Cover Dutch oven and place on middle rack.
 Heat oven to 425°F and bake for 30 minutes.

-### Step 10
+! note

-Note: Oven should be off when the Dutch oven is placed in it.
+    Oven should be off when the Dutch oven is placed in it.

 ### Step 11